 It’s not always easy to keep your feet in tip-top shape, after all, we put them through a lot and they have to carry us around all day!
-But we’ve done our research and have pulled together four easy ways to help keep your feet looking their best all year long!
+But we’ve done our research and have pulled together five easy ways to help keep your feet looking their best all year long!

 1. Soak your feet regularly in warm water

 Dry or rough skin on the feet is not uncommon and it’s likely we have all suffered from time to time.
 But, the good news is, you can make a real positive impact and keep them soft and clean by simply soaking your feet regularly.
 I remember investing in an at-home foot spa back in the day, but to be honest, all you really need is just a bucket of warm water for a good soak.
 Try adding a few drops of an essential oil of your choice such as rose essential oil, or even just plain old olive oil will work wonders and provide much needed moisture.
 Soaking your feet for ten to fifteen minutes should do the job, any longer and your feet might become a little pruned, which will hinder the skin’s ability to shed dead skin.

 So now you’ve soaked your feet, it’s time to give them a good scrub to smooth dry or rough areas.
 Use a pumice stone or scrub (no need to purchase a specific foot one, a facial one will do!) to massage the rough areas.
 Make sure you always go with the grain of your feet and only use a pumice stone when feet are still damp.